 It takes about 2 hours to fly to Southeast Alaska from Seattle.
 When flying into Sitka, there is usually a quick stop in Ketchikan or Juneau first.

-Delta Airlines also provides service to Southeast Alaska.
+Delta Airlines also provides service to Southeast Alaska during the summer months.
 See their website for details.

 Ferry to Southeast Alaska

 Alaska Marine Highway provides service to Southeast Alaska from the port of Bellingham, Washington.
 It can take 3-4 days to ride the ferry to Southeast Alaska.
 See their website for prices and schedules.

 Where to Stay in Sitka, Alaska